Paralegals assist attorneys with delegated work, and are a vital part of every legal team.

 Tasks that a personal injury paralegal may be responsible for include collecting medical reports, researching insurance information, client interviews, and looking up state legislation.

-Please Note: The data provided above are from a source unaffiliated with MTI College, are for informational purposes only and represent the employment field as a whole.
-They are not solely specific to MTI graduates and, by providing the above information, MTI makes no representation, direct or implied, or opinion regarding employability.
+Please Note: The data provided above are from a source unaffiliated with Campus, are for informational purposes only and represent the employment field as a whole.
+They are not solely specific to Campus graduates and, by providing the above information, Campus makes no representation, direct or implied, or opinion regarding employability.